 This Strategic Plan has been developed by the NBMLHD and NBMPHN, with governance oversight by the Joint Regional Mental Health and Suicide Prevention Plan Steering Committee.
 Membership of this was made up of representatives from NBMPHN, NBMLHD Planning and NBMLHD Mental Health.
 Additional representation was provided by a GP, a community clinical psychologist and two lived experience representatives.
 Regular reporting to the Joint PHN and LHD Boards was provided through the Joint Board Sub-Committee Integrating Care.
-Principles for the development of this plan were outlined in the Joint Regional Mental Health and Suicide Prevention Foundation Plan12.
+Principles for the development of this plan were outlined in the Joint Regional Mental Health and Suicide Prevention Foundation Plan1.

-This Strategic Plan considers key national 13-17 and state18-21 mental health and suicide prevention plans, policy and reform documents that outline strategies and actions requiring regional coordination.
-It also considers national and international evidence of best practice, key service gaps identified from Mental Health and Suicide Prevention HealthPathways clinical working groups underway in the region and analysis of information from the 2023 Nepean Blue Mountains PHN Needs Assessment22.
-More information on these key service gaps can be found throughout this plan and in Appendix E. Notably, the Strategic Plan is aligned with the Joint Commonwealth-New South Wales Implementation Plan for the bilateral schedule between the Commonwealth and New South Wales on mental health and suicide prevention (bilateral schedule)28-29 2023.
+This Strategic Plan considers key national2-6 and state7-10 mental health and suicide prevention plans, policy and reform documents that outline strategies and actions requiring regional coordination.
+It also considers national and international evidence of best practice, key service gaps identified from Mental Health and Suicide Prevention HealthPathways clinical working groups underway in the region and analysis of information from the 2019 Nepean Blue Mountains PHN Needs Assessment.
+More information on these key service gaps can be found throughout this plan and in Appendix F.

-Most importantly, this plan is informed by consultation with people with a lived experience of mental health issues and/or suicide; their carers; families23-24; the broader community^{23&25}; primary healthcare practitioners26; acute and community mental health practitioners27; local Aboriginal and Torres Strait Islander services23; and providers of community mental health services25.
+Most importantly, this plan is informed by consultation with people with a lived experience of mental health issues and/or suicide; their carers; families; the broader community; primary healthcare practitioners; acute and community mental health practitioners; local Aboriginal and Torres Strait Islander services; and providers of community mental health services.
 Our consultation process included a series of face-to-face community consultation forums held in each of our four government areas, online forums, and online and paper-based surveys.

-The prevalence data included throughout this plan was extracted using the National Mental Health Service Planning Framework tool (NMHSPF)28.
-The usage of the tool was approved by the Commonwealth and the State.
-Interpretation of these estimates should consider that these numbers do not necessarily reflect actual demand because people do not always choose to access services or there may be other barriers to service access such as location and/or cost.
+The prevalence data included throughout this plan was extracted using the National Mental Health Service Planning Framework tool (NMHSPF).

+The usage of the tool was approved by the Commonwealth and State.
+Interpretation of these estimates should consider that these numbers do not necessarily reflect actual demand because people do not always choose to access services or there may be other barriers to service access such as location and or cost.